From Overthinking to Insight: Rewiring for Resilience

 Every time you replay the “what ifs” and “should haves,” you keep your focus on what went wrong — not on what’s next.

-The quicker you can steer yourself, your thoughts, your motivation back onto the right path from a place of learning, the more clarity and confidence return.
+The quicker you can steer your thoughts, motivation, and energy back onto the right path — from a place of learning — the more clarity and confidence return.

 Each setback becomes feedback.